Resaki1/qwik-projektarbeit/README.md

   - Very fast page refreshes and navigations, because both JS and CSS are serialized and baked into the HTML -> HTML is pre-rendered on the server and can then be cached
 - Uses JSX -> great when coming from React
 - With QwikCity, server-functionality can be executed right on the web server without the need for an additional backend; code, types etc. for server and client can be written in the same file
+  - QwikCity also makes it easy to extend the application to a PWA (even though the documentation on that isn't great)
 - Deployment to Cloudflare Pages without any problems (unlike SvelteKit)

 ## Drawbacks